 In the first Evil Dead movie Ash reacts in much the same way you'd expect someone to react to zombies.
 By the third film, Army of Darkness he's the one-liner spouting, ladies man, parody of the typical action hero we all love.
 The change happens in Evil Dead 2: Dead By Dawn.
 But, what if, instead of the character just changing due to his experience, it causes him to go insane, and begin behaving in a manner suggested by movies and the media in general?
 In fact, this can be pinned down to one scene.
 At one point in Evil Dead 2, everything in the house begins laughing.
 After a few moments Ash begins laughing as well.
 Perhaps this is where the weight of his friends (Or just girlfriend depending on whether you go by Evil Dead 2's recap, or the first movie) becoming demon possessed zombies that he was forced to kill, and he himself being possessed for a short time.
 Going by this theory, you can even say that everything afterward, in both Evil Dead 2 and Army of Darkness is just one long hallucination, and Ash cut off his own hand for no good reason.
 Perhaps the "knights" who capture Ash are really police and doctors, and the "castle" they take him to is a mental institution.
 And, if he is hallucinating, this would explain the much more lighthearted tone of Army of Darkness.

 This article argues that Ferris is a textbook sociopath in the making.
-Dr. Insanoconcurs, calling the movie "A dark, bleak story about the ultimate triumph of evil over reason and decency."(Though it should be noted that the Dr. Insano example was an April Fools Day joke, and maybe half-serious at most).
+Dr. Insanoconcurs, calling the movie "A dark, bleak story about the ultimate triumph of evil over reason and decency."(Though the Dr. Insano example was an April Fools Day joke, and maybe half-serious at most).